h4rshit-d4rk/Quotes/README.md

 It will simply print the quotes based on the genres chosen by the user.<br>

-To run the program download the folder named "executable-file" and run main.exe<br>
+To run this program download the folder named "executable-file" and run main.exe<br>

 # License <br>